dylan-foundry/dylanfoundry.org/content/2014-08-type-system-overview.rst

 a type that represents constrained values based on a schema definition.)

+.. _Method Dispatch section of the DRM: http://opendylan.org/books/drm/Method_Dispatch
+.. _in a bit more detail: http://opendylan.org/books/drm/Singletons
 .. _described in the DRM: http://opendylan.org/books/drm/Types_and_Classes_Overview
-.. _in a bit more detail: http://opendylan.org/books/drm/Singletons